-- 3.3 Sites of special cultural, ecological, economic or religious significance to indigenous peoples shall be clearly identified in co-operation with such peoples, and recognised and protected by forest managers. - 3.3.1 Special sites of indigenous cultural, ecological, economic or religious significance shall be documented in management planning documents.
-They should be identified on maps or in the forest. - 3.3.2 Policies and procedures shall include the involvement of indigenous people, or specialists they designate, in the identification of special sites. - 3.3.3 Special sites should be identified in management/operational plans. - 3.3.4 Special sites shall be protected during forest operations. - 3.4 Indigenous peoples shall be compensated for the application of their traditional knowledge regarding the use of forest species or management systems in forest operations.
-This compensation shall be formally agreed upon with their free and informed consent before forest operations commence. - 3.4.1 Written or verbal agreements on terms of compensation shall exist when there is use of traditional knowledge for commercial purposes. - 3.4.2 Compensation systems for the use of traditional knowledge shall be in place prior to commencement of forest operations which affect indigenous interests.
+- 3.2.4 The record of communication with indigenous people on resources or tenure rights issues shall be kept. - 3.2.5 Applicable to SLIMF FMEs only: (note: indicators 3.2.2 3.2.4 do not apply) If direct consultation with tribal groups is not feasible, FME shall consult with relevant government agencies and abide by the outcome of negotiations or settlements made by the government. - 3.3 Sites of special cultural, ecological, economic or religious significance to indigenous peoples shall be clearly identified in co-operation with such peoples, and recognised and protected by forest managers. - 3.3.1 Special sites of indigenous cultural, ecological, economic or religious significance shall be documented in management planning documents.
+They should be identified on maps and identified in the forest. - 3.3.2 Policies and procedures shall include the involvement of indigenous (Tribal) people, or representative / specialists they designate, in the identification of special sites (e.g. ceremonial, burial, hunting, fishing, trapping or other culturally or economically significant sites) - 3.3.3 Applicable to SLIMF FMEs only: (note: indicator 3.3.2 does not apply) When direct, consultation with tribal groups is not feasible, information about special sites shall be collected from available sources. - 3.3.4 Special sites shall be identified in management/operational plans and maps. - 3.3.5 Special sites shall be protected during forest operations. - 3.4 Indigenous (tribal) peoples shall be compensated for the application of their traditional knowledge regarding the use of forest species or management systems in forest operations.
+This compensation shall be formally agreed upon with their free and informed consent before forest operations commence. - 3.4.1 Written or verbal agreements on terms of compensation shall exist when there is use of traditional knowledge for commercial purposes. - 3.4.2 Compensation systems for the use of traditional knowledge shall be in place prior to commencement of forest operations, which affect indigenous (tribal) interests - 3.4.3 FME shall not conduct commercial activities utilizing traditional knowledge until an agreement is made.